Written by Benjamin Baillon

 Estimated reading time: 13 minutes

-What is the legal PLR in France?
+What is legal PLR in France

 PLR and copyright in France